-Due to the COVID-19 Pandemic, most of campus is currently closed including El Centro de Muchos Colores.
-We are providing online instruction for the rest of the semester as well as other support services for students on a very limited basis.
-If you need assistance or have questions please contact our interim coordinator, Kassandra Carrasco-Gonzalez (she, her, hers) at email@example.com or visit our Facebook page.
+Due to the COVID-19 pandemic, most of campus space is at a limited capacity including El Centro de Muchos Colores.
+We are providing in-person support services and seating on a limited basis.
+El Centro is open Monday - Thursday from 9 a.m. - 4 p.m.
+Capacity is six individuals at a time.
+The space is open for studying or remote class time for students.
+If you need assistance or have questions please contact our office at email@example.com or visit us on Facebook.

-La enfermedad del coronavirus 2019 (COVID-19) ha causado tomar pasos de cerrar El Centro de Muchos Colores.
-Todavía estamos ofreciendo servicios para estudiantes vía internet.
-Si tiene preguntas o necesita asistencia por favor comunicarse con nuestra coordinadora, Kassandra Carrasco-Gonzalez (ella) a firstname.lastname@example.org o visite nuestra página en Facebook.
+La enfermedad del coronavirus 2019 (COVID-19) ha causado tomar pasos de limitar servicos en El Centro de Muchos Colores.
+Horas de operacion son Lunes - Jueves de 9 a.m. - 4 p.m..
+El Centro ofrece asientos de estudio para estudiantes y servicos academicos.
+Si tiene preguntas o necesita asistencia por favor comunicarse a firstname.lastname@example.org o visite nuestra página en Facebook.

 Our goal is to provide a place for anyone interested in Hispanic culture and to assist with the retention of Hispano and multicultural students.

 As we say it in Spanish "Toda la gente" everybody!!!!

 We are El Centro de Muchos Colores!
 Diversity is always better.
 We welcome anyone who wants to participate, socialize, and be our friend.